 Severe and sudden onset liver failure

-Jacob was immediately transferred to the Pediatric Intensive Care Unit (PICU) at The Children's Hospital of Philadelphia, where doctors diagnosed him with fulminant hepatic failure — liver failure with a very rapid onset.
+Jacob was immediately transferred to the Pediatric Intensive Care Unit (PICU) at Children's Hospital of Philadelphia (CHOP), where doctors diagnosed him with fulminant hepatic failure — liver failure with a very rapid onset.
 Fulminant hepatic failure is rare, and generally doctors are not able to ascertain the cause.

 CHOP's Liver Transplant Program team was called in to meet with Jacob's parents, Linda and Timothy, on March 1.
 Team members discussed the possibility of liver transplantation with them, but told them the next few hours would be crucial; Jacob would get much better — or much worse.
 The Jowetts were reeling from the news, especially because they had assumed both children simply had respiratory infections.

 The next day, Jacob's numbers were even higher.
 Worse yet, he quickly became encephalopathic, meaning he was confused and disoriented because his liver was unable to filter out toxins before they reached his brain.

 Fortunately for Jacob, a donor liver became available within a few short hours.

 Jacob received his new liver — a split liver from a deceased donor — that night.
 Kim M. Olthoff, MD, performed the nine-hour surgery, which went extremely well.

 "As with all fulminant cases, this happened so fast," remembers transplant coordinator Cathy Goodsell, MSN, CRNP.
 "We met him and his parents one day and transplanted him the next.
 When we first met him, he was so sick and scared that we didn't have a handle on his personality or what he was like."